Shared context

 • People who use drugs report barriers to safe supply and evidence-based treatment.

-Frequent cycles through courts, remand, or custody interrupt health care, case management, and housing stabilization.
+Frequent contact with courts, remand, or custody can interrupt health care, support relationships, and housing stability.

 • Release planning often happens with short notice, making it hard to align housing supports.